Responsibility on College Campuses

 HEINEKEN USA is a founding member of the Health Alliance on Alcohol, an organization which publishes the Facts & Conversations Series.
 This series offers parents a set of discussion guides on beginning conversations on underage drinking with their teens, including topics specifically addressing the college-age years.

 The Great Plays grant program provides funding for eligible universities to prevent and intervene in the drinking behaviors and harmful consequences of alcohol abuse among their students.
 ABMRF/The Foundation for Alcohol Research partners with MillerCoors in this program, serving as an independent, scientific consultant for the review of the grant applications.

-The National Collegiate Athletic Association (NCAA) Choices grant program is funded by a $2.5 million gift from Anheuser-Busch.
-The program has provided grants to 244 universities nationwide since 1991 to support campus-specific alcohol abuse prevention and awareness programs.
+Anheuser-Busch has provided $8.1 million in funding to the National Collegiate Athletic Association (NCAA) Choices program.
+The program has provided grants to 310 universities nationwide since 1991 to support campus-specific alcohol abuse prevention and awareness programs.

 Promotion Social Norms

 Social Norms programs reduce harmful drinking and related behaviors on college campuses and reinforce the fact that the majority of college students are making responsible choices when it comes to drinking.
-Anheuser-Busch works with campuses and has invested more than $9.5 million to support social norms programs at universities across the country since 1999.
+Anheuser-Busch works with campuses and has invested more than $12 million since 1999 to support social norms programs at universities across the country.

 Anheuser-Busch is a leading supporter of the BACCHUS Network™, an association of college- and university-based programs focusing on promoting positive peer pressure as a way to encourage alcohol responsibility, among other health and safety issues.